- View the glossary in Spanish

 Affordable Care Act (ACA): The health care reform law passed in 2010 that makes health insurance available and more affordable to many people who did not have health insurance before.
 The Affordable Care Act is also known as ‘Obamacare.’

-AIDS Drug Assistance Program (ADAP): The program that provides free HIV medications to low-income people.
-In many states, the program also helps pay for insurance for people living with HIV.
+AIDS Drug Assistance Program (ADAP): The government program that is administered at the state level and provides free HIV medications to people with low incomes.
+In many states, the program also helps pay for insurance for people with HIV.
+ADAP is authorized by the Ryan White HIV/AIDS Program (RWHAP), but neither ADAP nor RWHAP are health insurance.
+(See People with HIV, Ryan White HIV/AIDS Program)

-Advance Premium Tax Credit (APTC): The premium tax credit helps lower the cost of health insurance premiums for low-income people.
-Advance payments of the tax credit can be used right away to help lower the cost of premiums paid for health care coverage purchased through the Health Insurance Marketplace for a person or family.
+Advance Premium Tax Credit (APTC): The premium tax credit helps lower the cost of health insurance premiums for people with low-income.
+Advance payments of the tax credit are applied to premium payments right away to help lower the cost of premiums paid for health care coverage purchased through the Health Insurance Marketplace for a person or family.
 (See Premium, Premium Tax Credit)

 Affordable: Low cost

 Agent/Broker: A person who can help you apply for and enroll in a Qualified Health Plan (QHP) through the Marketplace.
-S/he can recommend which plan you should enroll in.
-S/he is licensed and regulated by the state and typically paid by a health insurance company for enrolling you in the company’s plans.
+An agent/broker can make a recommendation about which plan you should enroll in.
+Agent/brokers are licensed and regulated by the state and are typically paid by a health insurance company for enrolling you in the company’s plans.
 Some agents/brokers may only be able to sell plans from specific companies.
 (See Qualified Health Plan)

-Call Center: A phone number to call for help applying, enrolling and using health coverage.
-Help is often available in other languages.
+Call Center: A phone number to call for help applying for, enrolling in, and using health coverage.
+Help is often available in multiple languages.

-Certified Application Counselor (CAC): A staff person trained to help you:
+Certified Application Counselor (CAC): A type of enrollment assister trained to help you:

 - Look for health insurance options